-Young offenders have their own special rights and privileges, but do they have to provide DNA samples and are they indexed in the DNA Data Bank?
+Young offenders have their own special rights and privileges, but are they subject to DNA Order?
+Do they have to provide DNA samples and are they indexed in the DNA Data Bank?

 The DNA Identification Act allows courts to order DNA analysis and store the DNA profile in a convicted offender’s index in the data bank.
 Not every conviction results in a DNA Order and only 4 types of orders are available.